Mithgol/node-fido2twi/README.md

 Currently this application is not designed to send the “extended” version of tweets that has been introduced by Twitter in the announcements “[Coming soon: express even more in 140 characters](https://blog.twitter.com/express-even-more-in-140-characters)” and “[Doing more with 140 characters](https://blog.twitter.com/2016/doing-more-with-140-characters)” in 2016.
 However, it would not make any difference because IPFS URLs are not eligible to appear in the endings of “extended” tweets anyway.

-Currently this application is not designed to send the longer version of tweets that has been introduced by Twitter in the announcement “[Giving you more characters to express yourself](https://blog.twitter.com/official/en_us/topics/product/2017/Giving-you-more-characters-to-express-yourself.html)” in 2017 because that version is still being tested by Twitter (and therefore most microbloggers don't even have any access to it, including the author of `fido2twi`).
+Currently this application is not designed to send the longer version of tweets that has been introduced by Twitter in the announcement “[Tweeting Made Easier](https://blog.twitter.com/official/en_us/topics/product/2017/tweetingmadeeasier.html)” in 2017 because the corresponding update of [`twitter-text`](https://www.npmjs.com/package/twitter-text) is [not published yet](https://twittercommunity.com/t/updating-the-character-limit-and-the-twitter-text-library/96425) (and that update seems to be required for correct counting of characters in the new version).

 ## Requirements